AI in Banking, Fintech & Financial Compliance

 Connect Your Bank Accounts to AI

 AI banking tools become real when connected to your actual accounts.
-Connect your checking, savings, and fintech accounts through Truthifi's secure, read-only MCP connector and let your AI agent analyze transactions, detect anomalies, and provide personalized financial insights.
+Connect your checking, savings, and fintech accounts using Truthifi's secure, read-only MCP connector and let your AI agent analyze transactions, detect anomalies, and provide personalized financial insights.

 Truthifi bridges AI and banking through MCP (Model Context Protocol) — the same standard powering the next generation of AI fintech platforms.
 Secure, read-only, and set up in minutes.